 How does recruitment work and when is the deadline to apply?

 The recruitment process consists of two application forms and a face to face interview for those who are shortlisted.
 It starts with a short application form.
 Selected candidates will then be invited to complete a second, longer application form which will include an outline of the candidate’s proposed Action Plan (see below).

-The deadline for completion of the first application form is 18th August.
+The deadline for completion of the first application form is 18th August (now closed).
 The deadline for the second form is 25th August.
 Candidates selected from the second application form stage will be invited for interview in their country of residence during September.
 Final confirmation of selected Fellows will also happen in September.

 Is there a set of criteria that candidates must meet?

 Yes.
 The Trust aims to recruit exceptional and influential young leaders who are already making an impact in their field and will continue to make a substantial impact on the positive future development of their countries, in areas related to good governance, the rule of law and social justice.

 The Fellowship Programme is open to young leaders in politics; local, regional or national government or other public office; civil society; the media; the legal professions; higher education; and the business sector, where a clear link can be made to good governance, the rule of law or social justice (social entrepreneurship, corporate social responsibility etc).